Yale-BIM/f21-assignments/assignment-2/README.md

 $ rosrun rqt_image_view rqt_image_view # visualize the /virtual_camera/image_raw image
 ```

-You should then see an image sequence of Marynel moving two colored cubes as in the figure below.
-The images
+You should then see an image sequence of Marynel moving two colored cubes as in the figure below:
-were captured with the ZED camera on Shutter:

 <kbd>
 <img src="docs/left-seq1.png" width="300"/>
 </kbd>